arolle/basex-docu/README.md

 - syntax highlighting
 - incremental updating (i.e. only load changed articles on second run)
-- make step 10 work for Windows
-	- how to mount webdav on cli on win?
 - abstract step 5 and 10 in xq; not using BaseX proc module
 - add some colour
 - break longlonglong lines